pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - Pick Squirtle and name it 'A'

 **Rival 1:**
-- Tail Whip, Tackle Spam
+- Tail Whip, Tackle spam

 ## Viridian City:
-- Get XP from one encounter in route 1
+- Get XP from one level 2 or 3 encounter in route 1
-  - During the parcel quest kill one encounter from a level 2 rat, level 3 rat, or a level 2 pidgey.
-You can fight level 3 pidgeys but you will take a bit of damage if you have a lower attack (10-11 at Lv6) squirtle.
-This Early XP will get you Bubble for Brock
 - SHOPPING:
-  - 4 Pokeballs (This does require you to get consistent at manip yoloballs, you can buy 5 and 1 less potion later on)
+  - 4 Pokeballs (you can buy 5 and 1 less Potion later on)
 - [Nidoran Manip](../resources/nido-manip)
-  - remember if you still have the PC potion, Pokeballs will be slot 2
+  - remember if you still have the PC Potion, Pokeballs will be slot 2
 - [Triple Extended Manip](../resources/triple-extended)

 ## Viridian Forest:
-- Walk [this](http://gunnermaniac.com/pokeworld?map=51#17/47/UUUURURRRRRRRRUUUUUUUULUURRUUUUUUUUUUUULLUUUUUUUUUAUULLLLLLLLDDDDDDDLLLLUUUUUUUUUUUUULLLLLLDDDDDDDDDDDDDDDDDDDLLLLLUUU) path in the forest and pick up the antidote along the way:
+- Walk [this path](http://gunnermaniac.com/pokeworld?map=51#17/47/UUUURURRRRRRRRUUUUUUUULUURRUUUUUUUUUUUULLUUUUUUUUUAUULLLLLLLLDDDDDDDLLLLUUUUUUUUUUUUULLLLLLDDDDDDDDDDDDDDDDDDDLLLLLUUU) in the forest and pick up the Antidote along the way

 **Bug Catcher:**
-- Tail Whip x2, Tackle Spam [Heal if HP < 7]
+- Tail Whip x2, Tackle spam [Heal if HP < 7]
-- Check your leveled up stats after this fight, if you have 13 Special you have bad Special, if you have 14 or 15 you have good special
+- Check your leveled up stats after this fight, if you have 13 special you have bad special, if you have 14 or 15 you have good special
 - If you are poisoned do the following:
 	* Swap Nidoran and Squirtle (Nidoran should be the lead pokemon)
 	* Potion if HP is below 16
 	* Antidote
-- If you have bad Special and you failed Pidgey extend, do this manip:
+- If you have bad special and you failed Pidgey extend, do this manip:
     - [Pidgey Backup](https://youtu.be/WLigwIbp2ps)

 ## Pewter City: